marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   When profile feedback is available, via :option:`-fprofile-use`, cold functions are automatically detected and this attribute is ignored.

-.. index:: const function attribute

-.. index:: functions that have no side effects
+.. index:: const function attribute, functions that have no side effects

 .. gcc-attr:: const